Back to blog

 For many people, E4B is the safest recommendation because it offers a better answer quality ceiling without immediately pushing you into workstation territory.

-Why 26B A4B is often the sweet spot
+Why 26B is the real desktop sweet spot right now

 • a more meaningful jump in output quality